 Jazz music of all styles and periods will be listened to, analyzed, and discussed.
 Emphasis will be placed on instrumental styles and performance techniques that have evolved in the performance of jazz.
 Skills in listening to and enjoying some of the finer points of the music will be enhanced by the study of elements such as form, phrasing, instrumentation, instrumental technique, and style.
 Special emphasis will be placed on the development of modern jazz and its relationship to older styles.
 Some topics: Jelly Roll Morton, King Oliver, Louis Armstrong, roots and development of the Big Band sound, Fletcher Henderson, Count Basie, Duke Ellington, lineage of pianists, horn players, evolution of the rhythm section, Art Tatum, Bud Powell, Bill Evans, Thelonius Monk, Miles Davis, John Coltrane, Charlie Parker, be-bop, cool jazz, jazz of the ’60s and ’70s, fusion and jazz rock, jazz of the ’80s, and modern trends.
-The crossover of jazz into other styles of modern music such as rock and R&B will be discussed, as will be the influence that modern concert music and world music has had on jazz styles.
-This is a two-semester class; however, it will be possible to enter in the second semester.
+The crossover of jazz into other styles of modern music such as rock and R&B will be discussed, as will the influence that modern concert music and world music has had on jazz styles.
+This is a yearlong class; however, it will be possible to enter in the second semester.
 This is one of the music history component courses required for all Advanced Theory students.